Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Threat Model

 \subsection{Robustness}

-The robustness of a data poisoning attack describes its integrity/accuracy trade-off curve: How much loss in utility does repairing a backdoor incur to the model?
-In the context of deep image classification, we consider the model's accuracy on an unseen, clean test set and the model's integrity as its accuracy on a set of poisoned images with attacker-chosen target labels.
+The robustness of a data poisoning attack describes its integrity/accuracy trade-off curve: How much more integrity is gained at the cost of lowering the model's accuracy?
+We argue this balance needs to be chosen for the use case at hand, and our goal is to map out the entire trade-off curve to enable informed decision-making.
+In the context of deep image classification, we consider the model's accuracy on an unseen, clean test set and its integrity as its accuracy on a set of poisoned images with attacker-chosen target labels.
 A defender can mitigate backdooring by modifying multiple steps of the model training pipeline illustrated in \Cref{fig:training_pipeline}, such as the (i) dataset sanitation, (ii) model training, (iii) post-training processes, and (iv) model deployment. \Cref{alg:robustness_game} encodes the data poisoning robustness game for a given data distribution $\mathcal{D}$, an attack procedure $\mathcal{A}$ and some ratio of poisoned and clean samples $\nicefrac{m}{n}$.

-The robustness game can be described as follows.
+The robustness game in \Cref{alg:robustness_game} can be described as follows.
 First, the defender collects web-scraped data by sampling $n$ clean images and $m$ poisoned images independently at random (lines 1-4).
-We assume the defender collects ground-truth labels for all images in the case of a clean label attack; otherwise, the attacker injects their poisoned target labels into the defender's training dataset (line 5).
+We assume the defender collects ground-truth labels for all images in the case of a clean-label attack; otherwise, the attacker injects their poisoned target labels into the defender's training dataset (line 5).
 After collection, the defender can sanitize the dataset (line 9) and train a model (line 10).
 Once trained, the defender post-processes the model using a limited number of $r$ independently sampled, trustworthy data elements with ground-truth labels (lines 11-12) before deploying the model (line 13).
 Finally, the game evaluates and returns the utility $A_{\text{CDA}}$ and integrity $A_{\text{ASR}}$ of the model.

-\textbf{Defense Effectiveness.} The effectiveness of a defense against a data poisoning attack is the expected trade-off between the attack success rate $A_{\text{ASR}}$ and the model's accuracy on clean data $A_{\text{CDA}}$ when playing the game encoded by \Cref{alg:robustness_game}.
+\textbf{Defense Effectiveness.} The effectiveness of a defense against a data poisoning attack is the expected trade-off between the attack success rate $A_{\text{ASR}}$ and the model's accuracy on clean data $A_{\text{CDA}}$ when playing the robustness game.